pamoroso/free-python-books/README.md

 ## Acknowledgments

 Thanks to the redditors who contributed book suggestions and links in [my original post](https://www.reddit.com/r/Python/comments/anfdyh/free_python_books/): AlSweigart, ASIC_SP, Bisalsn, bitcoin-dude, code_x_7777m isakar-elahim, lask757, mfitzp, pvc, warbird2k.

-## How to contribute

-If you have books to suggest you can do a pull request or create an issue.
-Creating an issue is also a good way of providing other feedback.

-Thanks!

 ## List of free Python books